Apartment Appraisal | Professional Appraisers

 How is an apartment appraisal carried out?

-The appraisal of an apartment follows a process similar to that of the appraisal of any other type of real estate property.
+The appraisal of an apartment or several apartments together as a housing unit follows a process similar to that of the appraisal of any other type of real estate property.

 1. Information gathering: The first step is to collect all the relevant information about the apartment, such as the address, size, number of rooms, state of repair, special features (such as views, additional services, etc.), and any other information you can affect its value.